 Sciatica occurs when damage or trauma impacts the sciatic nerve.
 The sciatic nerve is the longest nerve in your body, attaching to the lumbar spine and running across the buttocks and down the hips to the feet.

 In a car accident injury, sciatica can be caused when the sciatic nerve is compressed or otherwise injured.
 This can cause tingling and numbness in the buttocks and legs as well as radiating pain that moves down the legs and into the feet.
 Left untreated, sciatica can be debilitating.

 In severe cases, sciatica can also cause incontinence and loss of bowel control.
-Any sign of this loss of control, or any weakness or loss of movement in the lower limbs is a sign of a true medical emergency that requires immediate medical attention.
+Any sign of this loss of control, or any weakness or loss of movement in the lower limbs, is a sign of a true medical emergency.
+Get immediate medical attention.

 Lower back pain